TM© THE E-DITOR'S NOTE

 At the same time, the organization often starts grooming or implicitly rewarding a successor archetype.
 This refers to the one who inherits not just the role, but also the same behavioral patterns.
 This successor is frequently shaped by the system itself, learning that authority is maintained through control of information, selective access, and social dominance rather than collaboration or trust.
 The end result is a self-reinforcing structure where the original individual sets the tone, the protected inner layer defends it, and a successor is prepared to continue it.
 And this is how the torch is passed.

-Over time, those who raise concerns are no longer treated as signals of dysfunction framed as outliers, emotionally unstable, or resistant to “how things work here.”
+Over time, those who raise concerns are no longer treated as signals of dysfunction but framed as outliers, emotionally unstable, or resistant to "how things work here".
 In such an environment, speaking up does not challenge behavior but the system’s identity instead, making organizations cross a critical line; the people reporting harm start to appear irrational, while the source of harm becomes institutionally normalized.

 When leadership prioritizes stability at the expense of integrity

-the fact that performance matters more than behavior, leadership avoids uncomfortable decisions, reporting issues changes nothing and psychological safety is conditional.
+One of the most damaging aspects of these environments is not the bully themselves but leadership’s response to them...or lack thereof.
+Employees pay close attention to what organizations tolerate so when repeated complaints lead to no meaningful accountability, teams tend to internalize several messages such as the fact that performance matters more than behavior, leadership avoids uncomfortable decisions, reporting issues changes nothing and psychological safety is conditional.
 All this combined, destroy trust faster than most executives realize because employees can tolerate difficult personalities but not institutional complicity.
 Imagine this degree of tolerance combined with organizations publicly promoting values they privately refuse to enforce.
 That’s when hypocrisy is off the charts.

-or chronic disrespect.
+Being around for a long time and consistently deliver does not justify intimidation, manipulation, hostility, or chronic disrespect.
 A person can be excellent at their function and still be profoundly damaging to organizational health.
-In fact, toxic high performers often become more dangerous precisely because leadership depends on them operationally.
+In fact, toxic performers often become more dangerous precisely because leadership depends on them operationally.
 Dependency creates immunity and immunity creates escalation and then, over time, these individuals frequently become untouchable not through formal authority, but through organizational fear of disruption, replacement, transition and exposure.

 Healthy organizations do not foster dependencies